-In FY14, PICA staff will continue to synthesize results of its own work and commissioned analysis to produce a study analyzing the problems of the pension system and potential solutions.
-It is expected that the report will be released at a public forum.
-The goal will be to influence public opinion and catalyze the efforts of policy-makers to effect change through legislation and the collective bargaining and arbitration process.
+In FY15, PICA staff will continue to synthesize results of its own work and commissioned analysis to produce a study analyzing the problems of the pension system and potential solutions.
+The goal will be to influence public opinion and catalyze the efforts of policy-makers to effect change through legislation and the collective bargaining and arbitration processes.